 “It was not only when writing to his ‘Basle’ (little cousin) that Mozart indulged in this particular kind of coarseness, but … certainly his mother and very probably the whole family and indeed many of their Salzburg friends were given to these indelicate jests.”

-Simkin compiled Mozart’s letters to determine how many times he used toilet humour to his nearest and dearest.
-This goes as follows:
+Simkin compiled Mozart’s letters to determine how many times he used toilet humour with his nearest and dearest.
+The results are as follows:

 Signs and Symptoms

-Thusly, the hypothesising for what may have been up with Mozart has been in operation for decades.
-Simkins was convinced it was Tourette’s syndrome (a claim influenced directly by Peter Shaffer’s play Amadeus, which was developed based on Mozart’s letters).
-You can read his thesis on this for NCBI higher up this page.
+Simkins was convinced it was Tourette’s syndrome.
+It’s a claim influenced directly by Peter Shaffer’s play Amadeus, which was developed based on Mozart’s letters.

 Has anyone agreed on anything?
 No. David Schroeder, however, took a lenient look at Mozart’s writings and has provided what’s possibly the most sensible analysis of the situation yet.
 He suggested the passage of time has: